google-parfait/tensorflow-federated/docs/api_docs/python/tff.md

 [`class Type`](./tff/Type.md): An abstract interface for all classes that represent TFF types.

+[`class TypedObject`](./tff/TypedObject.md): An abstract interface for things that possess TFF type signatures.

 [`class Value`](./tff/Value.md): An abstract base class for all values in the bodies of TFF computations.